General2096/Sprinboard/Bitcoin/README.md

 ## BackTesting
 Backtesting allows a trader to simulate a trading strategy using historical data to generate results and analyze risk and profitability before risking any actual capital.
-The main backtesting strategy Moving Average Convergence Divergence (MACD) was followed from this [medium post](https://medium.com/swlh/backtesting-a-bitcoin-trading-strategy-96ea854762bc).
+Three startegies were tested on the two 'versions' of the dataset as they have mixed results.
+The strategies were the MACD, Testing, and Buy and Hold.
+The strategy Moving Average Convergence Divergence (MACD) was followed from this [medium post](https://medium.com/swlh/backtesting-a-bitcoin-trading-strategy-96ea854762bc).
+The Testing startegy was taken from the [backtrader](https://www.backtrader.com/docu/quickstart/quickstart/) site and lastly the Buy and Hold strategy was also taken from the [backtrader](https://www.backtrader.com/blog/2019-06-13-buy-and-hold/buy-and-hold/) website.
+Mixed results were obtained based on the dataset used.

-> The strategy can be summarized in:
->
->        enter the trade (buy) when the MACD line crosses above the MACD signal line.
->
->        exit trade (sell) when the MACD line crosses below the MACD signal line,

-Additional strategies are also available in the notebook.
-The library Backtrader was used to test our strategy.

-The entire dataset was run on backtrader and concluded with an ROI: 24655.08%%, Start cash 100000.00, End cash: 24755078.98.
+Binance Dataset

+-MACD == ROI: -99.98%%, Starting Portfolio Value: 10000.00, Final Portfolio Value: 1.78

+-Testing == ROI: 386.07%, Starting Portfolio Value: 10000.00, Final Portfolio Value: 48607.24

+-Buy and Hold == ROI: 0.00, Starting Portfolio Value: 10000.00, Final Portfolio Value: 10000.00 **Needs Fix

+Yahoo Dataset

+-MACD == ROI: 24655.08%%, Starting Portfolio Value: 10000.00, Final Portfolio Value: 2475507.90

+-Testing == ROI: 19.72%, Starting Portfolio Value: 10000.00, Final Portfolio Value: 11971.54

+-Buy and Hold == ROI: 12929.54%, Starting Portfolio Value: 10000.00, Final Portfolio Value: 1302953.62

 ## Model Prediction on Future Data
 Now, this is the stuff we care about.
 How will the model forecast the future to see if we can turn a profit with Bitcoin investment or stay away from it?
 The entire dataset was reused to train the model and used to predict the next 7 days.